pitt-crc/Jupyter-Authenticator/docs/source/install.rst

    c.JupyterHub.authenticator_class = 'crc_jupyter_auth.RemoteUserLocalAuthenticator'

-This provides the same authentication functionality but is derived from ``LocalAuthenticator`` and therefore provides features such as the ability to add local accounts through the admin interface if configured to do so.
+ ``RemoteUserLocalAuthenticator`` class provides the same authentication functionality but is derived from Jupyter's builtin ``LocalAuthenticator`` class.
+This provides extra features such as the ability to add local accounts through the admin interface.

 The authenticator works by checking for the authenticated username in the HTTP header ``"Cn"``.
 If found, and not blank, the client will be logged in as that user.